devarsh10/on-premise-deploy/README.md

 # on-premise-deploy
-Code and artefacts required to deploy PM4ML in an on-premise environment
+Code and artifacts required to deploy PM4ML in an on-premise environment

 ## Running payment manager with testing toolkit included